Sitting Ducks (TV series)

-Sitting Ducks is a CGI-animated children's television series based on the 1977 "Sitting Ducks" lithograph and the 1998 children's book of the same name, created by the poster artist Michael Bedard.
-The series first premiered internationally before debuting in the United States on Cartoon Network.
+Sitting Ducks is an animated children's television series based on the 1977 "Sitting Ducks" lithograph and the 1998 children's book of the same name, created by the poster artist Michael Bedard.
+The series first premiered internationally before debuting in the United States on Cartoon Network; reruns also aired on Qubo from 2007 until 2012.

 The show lasted for two seasons each comprising thirteen episodes, with the last episode shown on July 5, 2003.